Help Center/ Cloud Container Engine/ Getting Started/ Deploying an Application in a CCE Cluster Using a Helm Chart

 VPC network

 Select VPC network or Tunnel network.
-By default, the VPC network model is selected.
+The default value is VPC network.

-For details about the differences between different container network models, see Container Network.
+For details about the differences between container network models, see Container Networks.

 Container CIDR Block